VEMSistemispa/ce-cli-deployer/README.md

 This will start the script and you will be prompted with questions to configure the current deployment

-> NB: don't delete the **logs** folder.
+> Don't delete the **logs** folder.
 Pino need it to run correctly.
 You may be prompted with `process exited with 1` otherwise

-# Usage
+# Ho2 to use

 The repo provide the structure to develop your own macro.
 The folder structure: